arunkjoyson/SEP_Assignement2/README.md

 ## Assumption:

-- Developers benefit from self-affirmation when questions and answers are separated.
+1. Developers benefit from self-affirmation when questions and answers are separated.

-- Categorization improves retrieval, filtering, and dataset usability.
+2. Categorization improves retrieval, filtering, and dataset usability.

 ## Validation:

-- Ask developers how often they struggle with mixed question-answer data when using training datasets.
+- Ask developers how often they struggle with mixed question-answer data when using training datasets.[1]

-- Do you think determining whether categorization improves searchability and organization in AI training?
+- Do you think determining whether categorization improves searchability and organization in AI training?[2]

   - **Follow-Up Questions:**